groundy

 The Hidden Code-Review Tax

-Copilot code review picks up a second charge on June 1.
+Copilot code review picked up a second charge on June 1.
 GitHub’s changelog states that code review on private repositories will consume both AI Credits and GitHub Actions minutes starting June 1.
 Public repositories are unchanged.

 Teams running automated review on private repos (particularly those with high PR volume or large changesets) face a compound cost that doesn’t appear in the monthly plan pricing.
 The Actions-minute component charges against each team’s existing Actions quota, separately from the AI Credits component.

-What to Audit Before June 1
+What to Audit After the June 1 Cutover

 Context window hygiene.
 Agent loops that send full conversation history on each turn inflate token counts per call.
 Audit tool-call output accumulation and context pruning strategies.
 What looked cheap at a fixed 7.5x per request may be expensive at per-token billing.